ktravers/ktravers.github.io/_posts/2017-06-28-how-to-work-with-developers.md

 A lot of you will be working at a company that uses something that looks just like this.

-If you ever ask an engineer to describe your company’s stack to you, they’ll probably sketch out something like this.
-Entities and relationships.
-Abstraction, not exhaustive detail.
-Think of it like this: you don’t think about all the individual components of an engine.
-You're just fine thinking about gas going in and force for turning the wheels coming out.
+If you ask an engineer to describe your company’s stack to you, they’ll probably sketch out something like this.
+Entities and relationships, not exhaustive details.
+And that’s the right amount of information for most people.
+Think about a motor engine, for example.
+Most of us don’t need to know the exact inner workings.
+We can get by knowing that gas goes in and force for turning the wheels comes out.

 So don’t sweat having a perfect grasp on this stuff.
-It's complicated, even to most engineers.
+It's complicated for everyone, even the most experienced engineers.

 #### Backend vs. Frontend vs. Full Stack